 Spectradyne's nCS1 instrument provides a unique platform for the rapid quantitative measurement of nanoparticles in solution.
-The method used to measure nanoparticles is electrical in nature, so does not rely on an optical index contrast to distinguish particles from their suspending medium.
+The method used to perform particle size analysis is electrical in nature, so does not rely on an optical index contrast to distinguish particles from their suspending medium.
 The instrument measures individual nanoparticles and rapidly accumulates statistically-reliable distributions of particle sizes with quantitative concentration information.
-This unique capability separate the nCS1 from any other instrument on the nanoparticle analysis marketplace.
+This unique capability separate the nCS1 from any other instrument on the particle size analysis marketplace.

 Watch a video of the nCS1 in action!

 In the table below we display the different cartridge specifications that are available for particle size analysis.
 You can also view a cartridge map for cartridge selection.

 Read about our microfluidic technology.

 We discuss the nCS1 technology and present detailed measurement results.

 All items in the nCS1 Starter Kit - Basic, plus:

 Software generates histograms of particle diameters, yielding the concentration spectral density (CSD) with units of nanoparticles per unit volume per unit diameter (particles-mL-1-nm-1).
 This quantitative measure can easily be converted to histograms representing the number of particles in any desired bin width; the CSD is a measurement-independent property of the analyte.
 Good statistics can be obtained in a few seconds.
 A more technical description of the measurement platform may be found in J.-L. Fraikin et al., Nature Nanotechnology (2011).